makerdao/community/governance/polls/Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022.md

 ---
 # Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022

-The Governance Facilitators have placed an inclusion poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP16](https://mips.makerdao.com/mips/details/MIP16).
+The Governance Facilitators have placed this poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP4](https://mips.makerdao.com/mips/details/MIP4).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March, 14 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**